lcnetdev/bibframe2marc/doc/rules.md

 * `tScriptCode`: Extract the script subtag from an xml:lang attribute.
 * `tUriCode`: Extract the code (last path element) of an id.loc.gov URI
 * `tToken2Subfields`: Tokenize a string into a set of subfields
+* `tGetRelResource`: Return a MARC record.
+Template will convert marcKey to small MARC record or call `tGetMARCAuth`.
+MARC record may be an authority or BibHub.
+If using xsltproc, must process template result set with exsl:node-set().
-* `tGetMARCAuth`: Return a MARC authority record from id.loc.gov as a node set.
+* `tGetMARCAuth`: Return a MARC record from id.loc.gov as a node set.
 Note special processing for LOC authorities retrieves an SRU result set, so you may need to dig for the MARC record to use the values!
 See the test examples in rules/test/test/04-1XX.xspec.
+* `tGetLabel`: Return a label for a resource based in URI.
+Expects to lookup data at ID.LOC.GOV.
+Will not work with xsltproc.

 #### Limitations

 * The behavior of `context` and `select` blocks in a non-repeatable field is somewhat limiting.
 For a non-repeatable field, there can only be one `context` or `select` block.
+* Lookup support is aggravated by xsltproc limitations, principally a lack of support for HTTPS.
+*
 ## XML namespaces

 The generated stylesheet uses the following namespace prefixes: